Eva Moskowitz: Conflict with New York City

 De Blasio is a strong supporter of teachers unions, whereas charter schools are under no obligation to hire or retain non-unionized teachers.
 By 2014, only about 12 percent of the charter schools were unionized.

 De Blasio's stance against charter schools was just one aspect of what was described as a rebellion against corporate-friendly education policies in New York.

-As New York Mayor, de Blasio announced in March 2014, that he was disapproving three of Success Academy's co-locations that had been approved under his predecessor, Bloomberg, due to concerns of placing young children in high schools or displacing special needs public school students.
+As New York Mayor, de Blasio announced in early 2014 that he was disapproving three of Success Academy's co-locations that had been approved under his predecessor, Bloomberg, due to concerns of placing young children in high schools or displacing special needs public school students.
 Some in the media called this de Blasio's war on charter schools and minority students.
-Moskowitz, who was called a fierce critic de Blasio's, closed all of 22 Success Academy schools on March 4, 2013, and encouraged the staff, students to participate in what would be one of the largest civic field trips, with thousands of students, parents and teachers rallying in Albany.
+Moskowitz, who was called a fierce critic of de Blasio, closed all 22 Success Academy schools on March 4, 2014, and encouraged staff and students to participate in what would be one of the largest civic field trips, with thousands of students, parents, and teachers rallying in Albany.
 Moskowitz was criticized for seeking the support of hedge fund managers and other influential financial leaders on Wall Street in her fight against de Blasio.
 Moskowitz, along with the allied charter school PAC StudentsFirst, contributed over $4 million to New York State Senate Republican campaigns, helping them maintain control of the chamber, to foster legislation for further privatization.

 Moskowitz founded and directs the Great Public Schools Political Action Committee (PAC) that supports charter schools, following an election in which a pro-Success Academy candidate lost.
 In the 2011–2012, the Great Public Schools (PAC) gave $50,000 to Andrew Cuomo 2014, Inc.